lab-cosmo/chemiscope/docs/src/manual/sharing.rst

 ===================================

 Once you have converted your data in the :ref:`format used by chemiscope
-<input-format>`, you might want to share it with collaborators.
+<input>`, you might want to share it with collaborators.
 There are
 multiple ways to do this, we'll go over them in this section.

 Online visualizer at chemiscope.org